Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 Temporary CS ownership while you build or stabilize the function.

-- Set CS cadence, metrics, and operating rhythms
+- Set cadence, metrics, and operating rhythms

 - Define lifecycle: onboarding → adoption → renewal → expansion

-- Coach team / hire plan / role clarity
+- Coach team + hire plan + role clarity

-CS Stand-Up / Turnaround (fixed scope)
+CS Operating System Install (fixed scope)

-A defined outcome delivered in weeks, not an open-ended engagement.
+A defined outcome delivered in weeks — not an open-ended engagement.

 - Audit churn drivers + onboarding gaps + customer health

-- Design playbooks, templates, and dashboards
+- Install playbooks, templates, dashboards

-- Implement a practical retention/renewal motion
+- Implement a practical renewal motion + risk reviews

 - Train your team to run it without heroics